-When times grew dark in Middle-earth, Gandalf assembled a company of thirteen.
+When times grew dark in Middle-earth, Gandalf assembled a widely assorted company.
 Each was chosen for a reason, and each was crucial to the success of the group.
-While our project descriptions didn’t mention nearly as much dragon gold as Tolkien dropped into the mix, my heart is already overflowing with the way our band of thirteen is starting this journey.
+While our project descriptions didn’t mention nearly as much dragon gold as Tolkien dropped into the mix, my heart is already overflowing with the way our band of nineteen is starting this journey.

 Saturday, June 17, 2017